deepaksood619/deepaksood619.github.io/docs/management/project-management/others.md

 ## Certification

-## Project ManagementProfessional (PMP) is acertificationadministered byProject ManagementInstitute, U.S.A.
-It is aproject managementcourse recognized all over the world.
-PMBOK-fifth edition is the latest version for thisexam.
-Thecertificationis valid for 3 years
+Project ManagementProfessional (PMP) is a certification administered by Project ManagementInstitute, U.S.A.
+It is a project management course recognized all over the world.
+PMBOK-fifth edition is the latest version for this exam.
+The certification is valid for 3 years

 ## Planning Poker